RoganInglis/MatrixCapsulesWithEMRouting/README.md

 This has been slightly clarified in the new (05/01/18) version of the paper but I think it is still not explicit.
 My interpretation is that this is the sum over output capsules for which the input capsule is within the receptive field.
-For a 1D image with one 1D capsule and a patch size of 2 this would look like:
+For a 1D image with one 1D capsule and a patch size of 2 this would look like (ignoring element wise operations for the purposes of demonstrating only the effect of shape changing operations):

 *Input image (indexed by i in paper)*